 ## Does emergency calling work accurately with Ooma Office?

 When you register your Ooma Office device, your business address is also used as your service address.
 When you call emergency services, this information helps to route your call to the nearest response centre.
-It is important that you keep your business address up to date.
+It is important that you keep your business address up-to-date.

 **Note:** If your physical location cannot be determined by your service address on file, you will be routed to a national call centre to confirm your location so that your call can be forwarded to the appropriate local authority.